-- \ Tuition cost for the Child Development, Computer Repair, Criminal Justice Supervisor, Home Technology Integrations, Imaging Science Services, Medical Coding and Billing, Ornamental Iron Fabricator, Phlebotomy Technician, Cosmetic Esthetician, Landscape Design, and Gas Tungsten Arc Welding certificate program is \$60.00 per credit hour. - \ Tuition cost for the Print Graphics Technician is \$59.00 per credit hour.
+- Tuition cost for the Child Development Associate, Criminal Justice Supervisor, Home Technology Integrations and Gas Tungsten Arc Welding certificate programs is \$68.00 per credit hour. - Tuition cost for the Print Graphics Technician certificate is \$67.00 per credit hour. - Tuition cost for the Emergency Medical Technology Intermediate certificate program is \$82.00 per credit hour. - Tuition cost for the Commercial Truck Driving certificate program is \$292 per credit hour.

-- \ Tuition cost for the Emergency Medical Technology Intermediate certificate program is \$72.00 per credit hour. - \ Tuition cost for the Commercial Truck Driving certificate program is \$258 per credit hour. - \ Tuition cost for Healthcare Assistant and Healthcare Science certification programs is \$50.00 per credit hour. - \\ In-State Resident is defined as an individual or the status of such individual who is a United States Citizen or Eligible Noncitizen and is domiciled in the State of Georgia and meets the in-state tuition requirements of the Technical College System of Georgia.
+- Tuition cost for Healthcare Assistant and Healthcare Science certificate programs is \$57.00 per credit hour. - In-State Resident is defined as an individual or the status of such individual who is a United States Citizen or Eligible Noncitizen and is domiciled in the State of Georgia and meets the in-state tuition requirements of the Technical College System of Georgia.